Contents: Checking functionality ↧ Replacement ↧

 10. Remove the coolant pump pulley (see illustration).

 7.10.
-When unscrewing the bolts, it is necessary to fix the coolant pump pulley using a pin wrench (or a belt device that needs to be wrapped around the pulley)
+When unscrewing the bolts, it is necessary to fix the pulley of the cooling system pump using a pin wrench (or a belt device that needs to be wrapped around the pulley)

 11. Unscrew the pump mounting bolts (see illustrations).
-It may be necessary to hit the pump connection with a soft hammer to break down the insulation on the pump connection.
-Inspect the plates located on the back of the impeller for corrosion deposits.
-If there are no plates or if corrosion deposits are found on them, the pump should be replaced.
+To break the insulation of the pump connection, it may be necessary to tap it with a hammer with a soft striker.
+Inspect the plates located on the back side of the impeller for corrosion deposits.
+If the plates are missing or if corrosion deposits are found on them, the pump should be replaced.

 7.11.
 Coolant pump mounting bolts